bayinfosys/fastapi-aws/README.md

 This extension enables routes to be defined in FastAPI with extra decorator parameters for AWS integrations.

-The exported `openapi.json` will then contain integrations for:
+The exported `private_openapi.json` will then contain integrations for:
 + `AWS Lambda function`
 + `AWS Step function`
++ `AWS S3 bucket`

 Secured via:
 + `AWS Cognito User Pools`
 + `AWS Lambda Authorizer`

-This specification can be uploaded to AWS APIGateway as a definition for a REST API.
+This specification can be uploaded to AWS APIGateway as a definition for a REST API (see below for automatation with terraform).
+CORS definitions for routes are also auto-generated.

 This allows your AWS APIGateway REST API to be defined in python, reference pydantic models, integrated into your application code, etc.

+A `public_openapi.json` is also produced which can be presented to swagger and other tools for use in documentation.

 ## Usage